zcf0508/vue-hook-optimizer/README.md

 1. paste your `vue` code into the editor

-Up to now, it only supports the code with `<script setup>` syntax block.If your code use `options api`, it's not working at the moment.
+~~Up to now, it only supports the code with `<script setup>` syntax block.If your code use `options api`, it's not working at the moment.~~

 2. click `Analyze` button

-The tool will analyze the `setup block` and `template block`, and show the relations between the variables and the methods.
+The tool will analyze the code, and show the relations between the variables and the methods.
 This is a simple demo.

 ![demo](./images/demo1.png)